 The seasonal use of molinate poses a unique situation for consideration in the development of a PHG.
 The PHG is based on a daily exposure over a lifetime.
-Since molinate is only used during a few months in the year, it is unlikely that an individual will ever receive a daily annual exposure.
-However, the detection of molinate in shallow ground water wells in the Sacramento Valley indicates that there is a potential for leaching into the water supply for some residents in the north Valley who may get their drinking water from wells.
+Since molinate has only been used during a few months in the year, it is unlikely that an individual would ever receive a daily annual exposure.
+However, the detection of molinate in shallow ground water wells in the Sacramento Valley indicates that there has been a potential for leaching into the water supply for some residents in the north valley who may get their drinking water from wells.
 The annual exposure could potentially be longer than the seasonal use period.
-Furthermore, molinate has been used in the Sacramento Valley for about 40 years, and it was not until the early 1980's that the release of rice paddy tailwater was controlled to reduce the amount of molinate in the Sacramento River.
-Therefore, molinate exposure through drinking water and/or air is potentially an annual event, which we view as chronic exposure.
+Furthermore, molinate has been used in the Sacramento Valley for about 40 years, and it was not until the early 1980s that the release of rice paddy tailwater was controlled to reduce the amount of molinate in the Sacramento River.
+Therefore, molinate exposure through drinking water and/or air has been a potential annual event, which we view as chronic exposure.